The Modular Strategy: Big-City Expertise for Main Street Budgets

 The Part Most People Miss: Modules Only Work When Someone Owns The Sequence

-This is why “DIY modular” often turns into another pile of half-finished tools.
+This is why “DIY modular” often ends up as another pile of half-finished tools.

 The win isn’t just picking the right modules.
 It’s: